steve1316/gfl-reactjs-wiki/README.md

 # Griffin Archive

-An unofficial archive for _Girls' Frontline_, the mobile game by MICA Team: T-Dolls, equipment, HOCs and fairies, with their art, Spine chibis and Live2D models.
+An unofficial archive for _Girls' Frontline_, the mobile game by MICA Team: T-Dolls, equipment, HOCs, fairies and enemies, with their art, Spine chibis and Live2D models.
 It runs entirely in the browser and is hosted on GitHub Pages.

 **[Open Griffin Archive](https://steve1316.github.io/gfl-archive/)**